 Wasps that prey on cicadas are large, reaching lengths up to 2 inches.

-Their abdomens are black and yellow, and they have lacy brown wings and red legs.
+Their abdomens are black and yellow, with lacy brown wings and red legs.
 You may recognize them by these characteristics.

 Cicada killers make their nests in sandy or loose soil, and they move pounds of the substrate to construct a series of deep holes that are large enough to house the paralyzed cicadas that their newly hatched young devour.